 National Initiative IV

-Results from NI IV were published in numerous publications, including the Journal of Graduate Medical Education and The Ochsner Journal, the official publication of the AIAMC National Initiatives.
+Results from NI IV were published in numerous publications, including the American Journal of Medical Quality, Journal of Graduate Medical Education, Ochsner Journal Summer 2015, Ochsner Journal March 2016 and Ochsner Journal Summer 2016, the official publication of the AIAMC National Initiatives.

 National Initiative V